Convicting a murderer with no dead body

 Mr Groves said: "We established that within days of his last known sighting his pension had been fraudulently transferred from his account to an account that he shared with his wife.

-"The tipping point was when handwriting experts confirmed that the documents in question were forged by his daughter."'The body lives'
+"The tipping point was when handwriting experts confirmed that the documents in question were forged by his daughter."

 In many missing body murder cases, the killer attempts to imitate the victim to falsely prove he or she is alive.